 When you have both a Carboxylic Acid and a Hydroxy group in one compound, you get a Hydroxy Acid (see below).

 AHA and BHA

-I mentioned that AHA and BHA stand for Alfa- and Beta-Hydroxy Acid respectively, but what does that mean?
+I mentioned that AHA and BHA stand for Alpha- and Beta-Hydroxy Acid respectively, but what does that mean?
 It originates back to the chemical structure of the two classes of Hydroxy Acids.
-Alfa and Beta refer to the so-called Alfa and Beta positions where the Hydroxy group is placed on the molecules with respect to the Carboxylic Acid group.
+Alpha and Beta refer to the so-called Alpha and Beta positions where the Hydroxy group is placed on the molecules with respect to the Carboxylic Acid group.

 – In chemistry, molecular structures are often displayed as carbon structures with different groups attached to it, where the unspecified corners are carbon atoms. –

 When the Hydroxy group is placed on the carbon directly next to the Carboxylic Acid group this is the Alpha position.
 When the Hydroxy group is placed on the carbon one position further away from the Carboxylic Acid group – this is the Beta position .